RustRobotics/pifu/README.md

 # About
-Pifu(a.k.a. 蜌蜉), is a cross platform package builder.
+Pifu(a.k.a. 蚍蜉), is a cross platform package builder.

 ## Build dependencies
 - exe: nsis